 EchoStar Receiver Systems are designed and engineered by HTS, the Company's wholly-owned subsidiary.
 HTS has entered into an agreement to sell satellite receivers to ExpressVu, Inc. ("ExpressVu") a majority-owned affiliate of BEC, Inc. (Bell Canada).
 The first phase of this agreement includes an initial order for 62,000 satellite receivers, and primary uplink integration payments, which combined exceed \$40 million.
 Pursuant to this agreement, EchoStar is assisting ExpressVu with the construction of a digital broadcast center for use in conjunction with ExpressVu's DTH service, which commenced operations in September 1997, and will act as a distributor of satellite receivers and related equipment for ExpressVu's planned DTH service in Canada.
-Among other things, EchoStar has agreed not to provide DTH service, in cluding DBS service, in the U.S. EchoStar recognized revenues of approximately \$11.9 million related to the ExpressVu Agreement during the six months ended June 30, 1997.
+Among other things, EchoStar has agreed not to provide DTH service in Canada and ExpressVu has agreed not to provide DTH service, including DBS service, in the U.S. EchoStar recognized revenues of approximately \$11.9 million related to the ExpressVu Agreement during the six months ended June 30, 1997.